 TANIA (moderator): This session of New Word Order was moderated by Tania De Rozario.
 Tania is an artist, writer and curator who has exhibited in Singapore and abroad.
 She is also the co-founder and curator of Eliquette, Singapore’s first ongoing arts event/collective focused on feminist issues.

-Included two pictures below (the album is on Facebook, where there are more “smiley” pictures — I like these two in particular ^^):
+Included two pictures below (I like these two in particular ^^):

 Looking back on the year…2012 was a bit of a mess for me, but in a good sense.